'I'm gonna make an album': Slain teen's musical dream

 And, tragically, just weeks before her remains were belatedly discovered by police in a burnt-out car at the carpark at River Rd Recreational Reserve on the outskirts of Havelock North the then 18-year-old seemed to be trying to aspire to her former college's mantra of "Aim High" when it came to her music aspirations.

-Shortly before her disappearance, Ariki posted online about her musical dream, writing: "I'm Gonna make an album for my raps and songs".
+Shortly before her disappearance, Ariki posted online about her musical dream, writing: "I'm Gonna make a [sic] album for my raps and songs".

 The young woman wrote how she hoped her friends and family would like her musical creations and added: "I'm actually real good with flows bars ...
 I'll give it a real good go studios and all."